 ABS/ESP Control Module

 The ABS/ESP control module contains the algorithms and logic that control the system.
-With EPS, the ABS and TCS systems work together.
+With ESP, the ABS and TCS systems work together.
 For example, the ABS prevents wheel skid and a loss of control while braking, and the TCS prevents wheel skid and loss of control while taking off and accelerating.

 The control module receives continuous input from the yaw, lateral acceleration, steering angle sensor, and a wheel speed sensor at each wheel.
-It uses this data to control the hydraulic valves in the hydraulic modulator to hold and release pressure to the brake calipers in an emergency.
+It uses this data to control the hydraulic valves in the hydraulic modulator to hold and release pressure on the brake calipers in an emergency.

 The steering angle sensor informs the ESP/ABS module of the driver's intentions, and the yaw rate, lateral acceleration, and wheel speed sensors report the vehicle's actual speed and direction.